Thanks for your interest and welcome to this website where I aim to provide information on my books and on my work as a writer.

 The Long Song

-If you would like to hear a short extract from my reading of the audio edition of The Long Song, click on the button below.
+If you would like to hear a short extract from my reading of the audio edition of my latest novel The Long Song, click on the button below.

 The writing of The Long Songby Andrea Levy